 - Professor Alan Clarke (University of Pannonia, Hungary).

 - Professor Nigel Morgan (University of Swansea, U.K.).

 Several publication opportunities for the research presented at THE INC will be provided.
 Apart from the conference proceedings, high research quality papers can be published from the following journals:

-- Hospitality & Society: Hospitality & Society journal will publish at least one themed issue entitled “Hospitality in a Changing World”, which will include the full paper version of the research presented at the conference.
+- Hospitality & Society: Hospitality & Society journal will publish one themed issue entitled “Hospitality in a Changing World”, which will include the full paper version of the research presented at the conference.
 For more info about the journal please visit: https://www.intellectbooks.co.uk/journals/view-Journal,id=194

 Selected papers will be considered for publication in the following journals:

 - Service Industries Journal: For more info about the journal please visit: http://www.tandfonline.com/loi/fsij20